arno-hartmann/friday-challenge-python-basics-corona/README.md

 Exercise to learn the Basics about python and apis

-We will build da dashboard for corona data
+We will build a dashboard for corona data

 ### 1. Setup project
 1. create a new git repository